Lex-DRL/AID-guide/Building_better_worlds.md

 This is a good thing, and the WI formattings utilize that.
 But unless you're using one of those formats or testing your own, you should avoid these chars in general.
 What all the brackets do is grouping words together.
 So `<hair color>` does the same thing as above.
 But different brackets have a different meaning for the AI, so if you're going into this territory, you're better off using an already established format.

-And that would be a good place to discuss those.
+And this would be a good place to discuss those.

 ## Next step: World Info formats
 Now we're stepping into somewhat hacky area.